 Globalization has altered the conduct of trade among businesses.
-It paved the way for the rapid expansion of different industries from one country to another and enabled breakthroughs in terms of scientific and technological development.
+It paved the way for the rapid expansion of different industries from one country to another and enabled breakthroughs regarding scientific and technological development.

 It also enables people to be aware of the latest products and services worldwide (Ibrahim, n.d.).